 - All staff (including temporary staff and volunteers) will be provided with a copy of this policy.
-They will be asked to confirm they have read and understood its contents, are familiar with The Hebe Foundation procedures and will adhere to them. - Parents/carers will be signposted to the Safeguarding and Child Protection policy prior to children and young people being enrolled. - Parents/carers can obtain a copy of the organizations Safeguarding and Child Protection Policy by contacting The Hebe Foundation, or via the Children's Advocate. - Children and young people will be made aware of The Hebe Foundations systems in age-appropriate ways. - The Children's Advocate will ensure children and young people have understood and are aware that they can raise concerns at any time, they will be listened to, taken seriously and their wishes respected (where possible), given the necessary support and kept informed of actions taken. - The Hebe Foundation will review this policy at least annually.
-It will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures. - The senior team and board of trustees will review this policy annually.
+They will be asked to say they have read and understood its contents, are familiar with The Hebe Foundation systems and will adhere to them. - Parents/carers will be signposted to the Safeguarding and Child Protection policy prior to children and young people being enrolled.

+- Parents/carers can obtain a copy of The Hebe Foundation Safeguarding and Child Protection Policy and other related policies, including for online safety, and child-on-child abuse by contacting the main office.
+These and other policies are available on request by contacting The Hebe Foundation. - Children and young people will be made aware of The Hebe Foundations systems in ageappropriate ways. - The Hebe Foundation will review this policy at least annually.
+It will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures. - The senior team and board of trustees will review this policy annually. - The Children's Advocate will ensure children and young people have understood and are aware that they can raise concerns at any time, they will be listened to, taken seriously and their wishes respected (where possible), given the necessary support and kept informed of actions taken.